 In their new ecosystem and environment, invasive species often become predators, competitors, parasites, hybridizers, and diseases to native plants and animals.

-Hence, they are difficult to control and contain because they are free of predation and disease, which are two of the major factors that keep native plant and animal populations in balance.
+Hence, they are difficult to control and contain because they are free of predation and disease, two of the significant factors that keep native plant and animal populations in balance.

-Invasive species can completely disrupt the food chain, related ecosystem, and natural environment.
+Invasive species can completely disrupt the food chain, related ecosystems, and the natural environment.